-Grades 3, 5, 8 and 10 reading and mathematics: The MSA will be administered for the first time in school year 2002-2003.
-Achievement levels will be set in July of 2003.
-Prior to 2002-2003 Maryland did not administer a reading assessment in the grade band 10 through 12.
-The end-of-course geometry assessment will be used as the mathematics measure for the grade band 10 through 12.
-The geometry assessment, a graduation requirement for all students, was administered to all students enrolled in an appropriate geometry course in school year 2001-2002.
+Grades 3, 5, 8 and 10 reading and mathematics: The MSA was administered for first time in school year 2002-2003.
+Achievement levels were set in July 2003.
+Prior to 2002-2003 Maryland did not administer a reading assessment in grade band 10 through 12.
+The end-of-course algebra/data analysis assessment replaced the geometry assessment used as the mathematics measure for grade band 10 through 12.
+The algebra/data analysis assessment, a graduation requirement for all students, was administered to all students enrolled in the appropriate course in school year 2005-2006.
+Performance standards for grades 4, 6, and 7 in reading and math were set July 2004 and included in AYP calculations in 2005.
+In 2005, Maryland changed from a grade 10 reading assessment for AYP calculation to administering an English 2 end-of-course assessment.
+Performance standards and starting points for the algebra/data analysis and English 2 assessments were set in 2005 and included in calculations of AYP for 2006.

-Attendance will be the other academic measure for elementary and middle schools.
-For purposes of AYP, subgroups, schools, LEAs and the state will be expected to achieve a proficiency level of at least 94% at the end of school year 2013-2014.
-A separate starting point based on 2002 results will be set at each grade level for grades 1-12.
-Graduation rate will be the other academic measure for high schools.
-We will use the National Center for Education Statistics synthetic graduation rate formula.
+Attendance is the other academic measure for elementary and middle schools.
+For purposes of AYP, subgroups, schools, LEAs and the state are expected to achieve a proficiency level of at least 94% at the end of school year 2013-2014.
+A separate starting point has been set at each grade level for grades 1-12.
+Graduation rate is the other academic measure for high schools.